adammark/Markup.js/README.md

 // "<ul><li>Jill</li><li>Jen</li></ul>"
 ```

-Dot notation can be used here as well:
+Dot notation can be used inside an array as well:

 ``` javascript
 var context = {